MIT-Despereaux/MuSim/README.md

 ```

 # Python Binding
-Currently this section is under re-assessment for switching to `PythonCall`.
+**Currently this section is under re-assessment for choosing between `PythonCall` and `PyCall`.
+Note that at the current state calling julia function from python should be avoided.**

-Note: the required packages include `PyCall` which deals with python bindings.
+Using `PyCall`:
-Its default python executable and environment can be set when installed.
+- Its default python executable and environment can be set when installed.
 I just bind it to my conda production environment which has `jupyter` installed.
-To bind a specific python environment, run the following commands in julia:
+To bind a specific python environment, run the following commands in julia root environment:
 ```julia
 using Pkg;
 Pkg.activate()